Student Code of Conduct

 - being removed from College housing

 - an indication that if specific violations occur again a student or student organization will be suspended, expelled, or deactivated

 e.
 College Probation (CP): Restricts or alters the relationship between a student and Keene State College.
 CP normally lasts for a specific period of time, although some conditions may remain in effect permanently.
-Being placed on College Probation will affect a student’s ability to participate in study abroad and alternative spring break programs.
+Being placed on College Probation may affect a student’s ability to participate in study abroad and alternative spring break programs.
 Additionally, CP is a sanction level at which the Dean of Student’s Office will report information in response to reference checks or referrals.

 It is important to note that students who violate policy while on CP will receive a higher level sanction.
 This may include being suspended for at least one semester from the College.

 f.
 Deferred Suspension: The loss of the privilege to attend Keene State College for a period of time may be deferred.
 This means the suspension would not be enforced immediately pending specific actions or conditions imposed upon the student being fulfilled.
 Any violation of those conditions or failure to act will result in enforcement of the suspension.
 It may also result in further disciplinary action.